Basic guidelines for all HIGNA meetings:

-    We would remind our members that disruptive or abusive behaviour that threatens the atmosphere of recovery and the safety of the meeting place will not be tolerated and will be addressed in as loving and caring a way as possible by the meetings trusted servants.
+We would remind our members that disruptive or abusive behaviour that threatens the atmosphere of recovery and the safety of the meeting place will not be tolerated and, as such, will be addressed in as loving and caring a way as possible by the meetings trusted servants.

 Anonymity Statement:-Tradition 12; Anonymity is the spiritual foundation of all our traditions, ever reminding us to place principles before personalities.
 Tradition 12 tells us that anonymity is one of the core principles of our program and we would ask that when attending our meetings we all do our best to remember that gossip can be very damaging to our fellowship and individual members.